HidekiAI/kakasi/README.md

 All in all, this tells me that it's actually (only) how kakasi no longer understands how to render as `-o utf8`

-After tweaking here and there (only on MinGW side), it turns out somehow the EUC support on `iconv` (I think only on MinGW?) no longer is supported, causing `configure` script to fail...
+After tweaking here and there (only on MinGW side), it turns out somehow the EUC support on `iconv` (I think only on MinGW?
+MinGW version of iconv is v1.17 while Debian is v2.36) no longer is supported, causing `configure` script to fail...
 But with few adjustments to it, I'm now able to see something promising:

 ```bash
  MINGW64 ~/projects/github/kakasi